grafana/plugin-tools/README.md

 ## Migrate your existing plugin

-In case you have an existing plugin previously created using the `@grafana/toolkit`, then you can use the following command to migrate it to the new build tooling:
+In case you have an existing plugin previously created using the `@grafana/toolkit` you can use the following command to migrate it to the new build tooling:

 ```bash